tlevine/dada.pink/bicycle-on-airplane/index.md

 (12 to 14 years old).

 I often say that
-elementary school was worst, middle school less bad, high school even less, university even less, not-school even less.
+elementary school was worst time ever, middle school less bad, high school even less, university even less.
+And everything I have done since graduating university has been pretty okay.
 Teachers, students, and administrators were much more mean in the lower schools, there was much more homework in the lower schools, and I found the topics of study more interesting in the higher schools and after university.